saigontechnology/react-redux-app/README.md

   * /helpers: Helpers/Utility functions that would be used among modules
     * FetchHelper.js: A wrapper for Fetch API
   * /redux: All setup for Redux (reducers, store, middlewares)
-  * /modules: Each module is feature or re-used components
+  * /modules: Each module is a feature or re-used components
     * /common: A special module which contains many reused components among the app.
 Some components in here can be separate in to their own module if nessessary.
     * /module1: A module may relate to a feature.
 It contains many components, pages, actions, reducers, services, ... which are highly relate to each other.
       * index.js: All module items which are needed to be used from outside need to be export from here.
 From the outside, avoid to import module item directly.